 Using the EQ Feature in the Alexa App

 If you prefer, or if you simply don’t yet have access to Equaliser voice commands, you can change the EQ settings manually in the Alexa app.

 Open the app and tap the menu button at the top-left of the screen.
 From the menu, choose Settings, and then choose Device Settings.

 Tap the name of the device you want to adjust the EQ on, and then scroll down to the Audio Controls section.
-You will then see the sliding bars of a standard equaliser.
+You will then see the sliding bars of a standard equalizer.

 When you have the sound as you like it, simply tap the back button to return to the Alexa app home screen (no need to save the EQ settings).

 In the end, the best Alexa audio setting is whatever works for you, so experiment until you find something you like.
-After all, you can change everything just using your voice, so it is neither difficult or time-consuming.
+After all, you can change everything just by using your voice, so it is neither difficult nor time-consuming.